-Wood First program investments are intended for short-term research projects that can be completed within the annual funding period, or for clearly defined research tasks within larger projects funded from other sources.
+Wood First program investments are intended for research projects, or for clearly defined research tasks, that can be completed within a single annual funding period.
 However, recognizing the complexity of many research projects as well as the constraints of funding or academic calendars, if research is anticipated to span more than one fiscal year, a clear overview of the key steps and elements of work for each additional year should be clearly outlined.
 Results of earlier phases of research associated with the proposal should also be included.